pivotal/docs-tap/upgrading.md

 Before you upgrade Tanzu Application Platform:

 - Verify that you meet all the [prerequisites](prerequisites.md) of the target Tanzu Application Platform version.
-If the target Tanzu Application Platform version does not support your existing Kubernetes version.
-VMware recommends upgrading to a supported version before proceeding with the upgrade.
+If the target Tanzu Application Platform version does not support your existing Kubernetes version, VMware recommends upgrading to a supported version before proceeding with the upgrade.
 - For information about installing your Tanzu Application Platform, see [Install your Tanzu Application Platform profile](install.md#install-profile)
 - For information about installing or updating the Tanzu CLI and plug-ins, see [Install or update the Tanzu CLI and plug-ins](install-tanzu-cli.md#cli-and-plugin)
 - For information on Tanzu Application Platform GUI considerations, see [Tanzu Application Platform GUI Considerations](tap-gui/upgrades.md#considerations)